 Language Data sets for exchange internationally will be in English.
 Nations may also optionally maintain data sets in any other language.

-Classification The default value for Maritime Boundaries and Limits data is “For Official Use Only”; however, any value from the code list MD_ClassificationCode may be used.
+Classification The default value for Maritime Limits and Boundaries data is “For Official Use Only”; however, any value from the code list MD_ClassificationCode may be used.

 Certain types of data may be “Unclassified’, “Sensitive but Unclassified”, “Protected” or of “Limited Distribution”.